Health & Wellness

 What’s Next?

 If your first mammogram is normal, you should still have annual mammograms.
-If you have an abnormality on your mammogram, you may need to have additional testing, which may be a follow-up diagnostic mammogram, breast MRI or breast ultrasound.
+If you have an abnormality on your mammogram, you may need to have additional testing, which may be a follow-up diagnostic mammogrambreast MRI or breast ultrasound.

 If your mammogram shows dense breast tissue, you will get a letter explaining that having dense breasts can make it harder to find cancer on a mammogram and may also increase your risk of developing breast cancer.
-You may benefit from additional imaging tests to screen for breast cancer, such as breast MRI, including a Fast MRI, or breast ultrasound.
-Ask your healthcare provider if another screening test might be useful based on your risk.
+Having dense breast tissue is common—about half of women do.

 What if I Get a Call Back After My Mammogram?